pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 Users will also be able to observe if the system they are using has enhanced security mode enabled via the system variable, `tidb_enable_enhanced_security` (read-only).

-We will need to consider the impact on tools.
-When SEM is disabled, no impact is expected.
-When SEM is enabled, it should be possible to make recommendations to the tools team so that they can still access meta data required to operate in DBaaS environment:

-* Lightning and BR will not work currently with SEM + https://github.com/pingcap/tidb/pull/21988
-* In 5.0 the recommended method for BR/Lightning to get TiKV GC stats should change.
-* There is one PR still pending for obtaining statistics: https://github.com/pingcap/tidb/pull/22286

-### Alternatives
+## Investigation & Alternatives

 The alternative to SEM is to implement fine-grained privileges for end users.
 This idea has been discussed and rejected.
-See "Background" for context.
+See "Motivation or Background" for context.

 Amazon RDS also uses the approach of not granting `SUPER` to users, and instead offering a set of custom stored procedures to support use-cases that would usually require `SUPER`.
 This idea has been rejected.